What is FMT and where to get a Fecal Microbiota Transplant

 Where to get FMT (Fecal Microbiota Transplant)?

-Human Microbes is the only source that is taking stool-donor quality seriously.
-We are screening hundreds of thousands of people to try to find super-donors that will be both safe and highly effective.
+Human Microbes is the only source of stool donors that is taking stool-donor quality seriously.
+We are screening hundreds of thousands of people to try to find super-donors who will be both safe and highly effective.
 Due to the extinctions of our host-native microbiomes, and the epidemic of chronic disease, people with unperturbed, disease-resistant gut microbiomes are extremely rare.

 We are also the only stool source that is publicly tracking & reporting results.
-We are doing science, and genuinely striving to find highly effective donors.
+We are dedicated to the scientific method, and genuinely striving to find safe and highly effective donors.
 Virtually every other source is simply trying to sell you a black box, and thus are unwilling to display their results.

-Thus, we believe that our offering provides the optimal mixture of quality, convenience, and affordability.
+This provides the optimal mixture of quality, convenience, and affordability.
 And of course, you can always bring the capsules with you and swallow them in the presence of your doctor.
-We can also ship stools and pills directly to your doctor for them to perform FMT on you.

 You can learn more about our screening and ordering on our Orders page and blog.
 We’re focused on the USA and Canada, but can do international dry ice shipping to many countries.